23 Cheapest European Cities & Airports to Fly into in 2020

 Munich Airport (MUC)

-Munich’s airport is busier than the one in Berlin, so it’s actually Germany’s #2 for flights.
-Fares tend to be a bit more expensive than the other German airports as well, but it can still make the most sense if Munich is part of your itinerary.
+Munich’s airport is busier than the one in Berlin, which makes it Germany’s number two for flights.
+Fares tend to be a bit more expensive than the other German airports, but it can still make the most sense if you want Munich to be part of your trip.

 Budapest, Hungary